CosmicFreyjaLab/aurora-colorschemes/README.md

-# vim-ai-modern-colorscheme
+# Aurora – Modern Nordic Electric AI ColorScheme

-Perfect balance between Nordic mystique, electric vibrancy, and eye comfort.
-It hits the mark!
+Perfect balance between Nordic mystique, electric vibrancy, and eye (and AI) comfort.
 The Nordic elements bring that sense of depth and timelessness, while the electric accents keep it modern and AI-inspired.

+**It hits the mark!**
+by Lain (Freyja & Dima)